 Benefits - State whether or not you are receiving any type of benefits from the state (i.e. welfare, temporary cash assistance, etc.).

-It's Your Case - Remember to ask your attorney questions.
-You should tell your attorney about any other information that you think may be important.
+It's Your Case - Ask your attorney questions.
+Tell your attorney about any other information that you think may be important.